sulbel/conceptual-toolbox/langs/CSS.md

-opacity | how opaque an item is; 1 is fully opaque, 0 is fully transparent text-transform | adjusts text without changing the HTML line-height | adjust the height of each line in a block of text
+opacity | how opaque an item is; 1 is fully opaque, 0 is fully transparent text-transform | adjusts text without changing the HTML line-height | adjust the height of each line in a block of text z-index | controls the layering of elements; higher values appear on top of lower valued elements